 Graduate Nurse Organization.
 GNO is the coordinating body for nursing students in the graduate program.
-It provides programs, information, and orientation services for graduate students and complements their academic experiences.
+GNO provides programs, information, and orientation services.

 Student Nurses' Association.
 SNA is a professional nursing organization.
-By being a member of SNA, the student belongs to the National Student Nurses' Association (NSNA), which is the student counterpart of the American Nurses Association for RNs.
+By being a member of SNA, the student belongs to the National Student Nurses' Association (NSNA), which is the student counterpart of the American

+Nurses Association for RNs.
 NSNA provides means for financial assistance, career planning, a voice in Washington, an opportunity for involvement, and low-cost comprehensive malpractice insurance.